MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/ops-guide/ops-guide-monthly.md

 **Persona**: Security and Compliance administrators

-Review the policies and make any necessary updates to ensure they are still appropriate for your organization.
+Review the policies and make any necessary updates to ensure they're still appropriate for your organization.

 - **Check for false positive and benign true positive rates, and adjust policies where rates are too high**.
 For example, ensure that any new corporate IP address is properly configured in your Defender for Cloud Apps settings to avoid impossible travel false positives.